Sydney Entertainment Centre: Sporting events

 As a sporting venue, the SEC was best known as the home venue of the Sydney Kings who play in the National Basketball League (NBL) over 3 stints.
 The Kings moved from the smaller (5,006 capacity) State Sports Centre in Homebush Bay in 1990 and remained until moving to the Super Dome in 1999.
 The Kings then returned to the SEC in 2002 and would enjoy immediate success winning the NBL championship in 2002–03, 2003–04 and 2004–05.
 The team remained until 2008 when they folded due to financial difficulties, but when the club returned to the NBL in 2010 they again made the SEC their home which lasted until the centre's closing in 2015.

 In 1995, the Entertainment Centre hosted Game 4 of a 5-game international basketball series between the Australian Boomers and the Magic Johnson All-Stars in front of a sellout crowd of almost 12,000 fans.
 Despite the All-Stars being a collection of former NBA players, and with Magic Johnson not playing due to a calf injury, the crowd was actually behind the All-Stars on the night.
 They were treated to a game that went into overtime with the All-Stars keeping their unbeaten record intact with a 97–94 win.
 Before the game Magic Johnson apologised to the fans from centre court for not being able to play and called the SEC "A good sized gym that they can be proud of".

-Other sports such as boxing, professional wrestling, tennis and indoor motor-cross have also been held.
+Other sports such as boxing, professional wrestling, tennis and indoor motocross have also been held.
 Australian boxer Jeff Fenech won a number of World title matches at the centre during the 1980s, While in July 2011, the IBO Cruiser-weight title match between Antonio Tarver and Danny Green took place at the SEC.

 The SEC hosted the 1991 World Netball Championships, as well as games during the 1994 FIBA Women's World Championship including all Finals games and 3rd place playoff game.

-At the 2000 Summer Olympics, the SEC was the venue for volleyball.
+At the 2000 Summer Olympics, the SEC was one of two venues for volleyball tournament.

 Further, the facility co-hosted the FIBA Oceania Championship in 2007 and 2011.
 Both times, the Australian national basketball team won the gold medal.